Agrabad: Agrabad Deba

 Agrabad Deba pool (small body of water in Bengali) is about 14 acres human-made water reservoir is being this place in the Agrabad commercial area beside Sheikh Mujib Road since the last century.
 The pool is a place for flyfishing, where it arranging fishing competition every year.
 It was dug for the Bangladesh Railway and employees of the Port of Chittagong as well as the Chittagong city dwellers during the British period to carry out their daily chores and other activities.
 After the water reservoir owned by the Bangladesh Railway.

 Karnaphuli Shishu Park

-Karnaphuli Shishu Park is a recreation park for children located in Jamburi Field near the Bangladesh Bank Colony.
+Karnaphuli Shishu Park was a recreation park for children near Jamburee Park in Agrabad which is closed since August 2024.